slatedocs/slate/source/includes/_all-post-apis.md

 https: // *actsapi.intelex.com/API-staging/DEVELOPMENT/v1/Facility
 ```

-## 4.Facility Attribute Table POST API Endpoint
+## 4.Facility Attribute POST API endpoint

-Facility Attribute Table Can be updated and a new set of data can be added by using the following endpoint .
+Facility Attribute records can be updated, or new records added at the following endpoint:

-> General URL Of POST Endpoint :
+> Facility Attribute POST Endpoint:

 ```
 https: // *actsapi.intelex.com/API-staging/DEVELOPMENT/v1/FacilityAttribute
 ```

-## One of the Endpoints Input Json body for both Insert & Update
+## JSON body for both Insert & Update

-The primary id is zero - "0" then the data we are passing is considered as the insert option , like in the below example option
+If the primary id is zero - "0" then the data we are passing is handled as an insert, shown in the example below, where "EquipmentAttributeId" is passed as "0".
-"EquipmentAttributeId" is passed as "0" then this data would be added as new row in the respective table [Insert Option] .

 > Example Input JSON Body For Insert